Fleet Charging: The What and How to Ensure Your Success.

 Overhead EV charging

 Overhead fleet charging is an automated option that also utilizes a conductive system.
 Fleet drivers simply drive up to the charging station and then, using a pantograph, connect their EV to a DC fast charger.
-This can be done using one of two pantographs: a pantograph up which extends from your EV, or, a pantograph down which extends from the overhead unit, shown respectively below.
+This can be done using one of two pantographs: a pantograph up which extends from your EV, or, a pantograph down which extends from the overhead unit.
 This allows fleet vehicles to recharge utilizing higher power levels than plugin charging permits.
 Today, this is most frequently used in transit buses; however, has opportunities for expanded applications in the future.

 Wireless EV charging